gluecks-it/plugin_manager/README.md

 - Install/Uninstall apps on your site
 - Restore Backups on either existing sites or new sites
 - Create new apps and sites
+- Download and install Apps from online repositorys **!!!
+Important only as user Administrator !!!**

 #### App Catalogue